 Application Requirements

-• Must be a full-time student currently registered in a MASc, MEng, or PhD program.
+- Must be registered in a MASc, MEng, or PhD program.

 All candidates wishing to be considered for a Teaching Assistant position will need to submit one application.
 Applicants may select up to 6 courses they wish to TA.
 Although we appreciate the interest of all applicants, only the successful candidates will be contacted with further details.